ananta-pradipta/GNN-equivariance-invariance/README.md

 * * * * *

-Counterexample (required)
+Counterexample
 -------------------------

 **Readout:**\
 Take the embedding of **node 0** (no pooling).

 **Why it fails:**\
-After permutation, "node 0" refers to a *different* vertex, so the readout changes --- it is **not permutation-invariant**.\
+After permutation, "node 0" refers to a *different* vertex, so the readout changes, it is **not permutation-invariant**.\
-Our test confirmed a mismatch for random permutations, as expected.
+The test confirmed a mismatch for random permutations, as expected.

 * * * * *

-Notes & sanity checks
+Notes
 ---------------------

 -   All tests run in `eval()` mode to avoid randomness; tolerance `atol=1e-6` matches the specification.

 -   Used simple features; if a MUTAG graph lacks `x`, node degree (float) is substituted.

--   Deliverables match the requested structure (`tests.py`, `model.py`, `report.md`).